Ordering a repeat prescription

 We do not take requests over the phone because of the obvious risk of error.

-If your repeat slip is lost, please send your request in writing.
+If your repeat slip is lost, please send your request in writing or via email to gp.g82093@nhs.net.

 Please allow three (3) working days, or 72 hours, before collection at the surgery and three (3) working days if collecting the prescription from the pharmacy.